 This event is run like a high end boutique.
 Racks line the main area of the downstairs of the house with beautiful dresses all in sizes.
 There are accessory tables, purse tables and even shoes.
 Upstairs houses the dressing rooms and active members of the league are there to help zip you up and get you out to the big mirrors to see yourself in your Homecoming finest.

 There is no rush.
 Each girl is allowed to take their time and really take in the experience just like if they were shopping at any of the local dress boutiques.
 There is a desire to not only provide a girl with a dress but to make sure that she feels beautiful and finds the perfect dress for her.

 You can look forward to seeing dresses, shoes and accessories from places like Southern Bridal, Pearl’s Place, The Bridal Boutique by Maeme, Ladies and Gents Formal Wear, Shoeffle and Bustles & Bows Bridal Boutique.

-This years Project Homecoming will be held Saturday, August 27th from 9:00am until noon.
+This years Project Homecoming will be held Saturday, August 25th from 10AM until 2PM..
 The event is hosted at the Junior League’s Dogwood Cottage, 529 North Columbia Street, Covington.

 It is important to know that any student who needs a homecoming dress is invited to attend!

 This event provides these girls with dresses but it also gives many of them a positive experience with their moms or friends that could have been a stressful one.
 The most important thing is that everyone. . . every single girl leaves happy.
 Isn’t that just a wonderful thing?